semaphoreci/docs/docs/ci-cd-environment/ubuntu-18.04-image.md

             - make test
 ```

-The `ubuntu1804` OS image can be used in combination with all Linux machine
+The `ubuntu1804` image can be used in combination with all Linux machine
-types: `e1-standard-2`, `e1-standard-4`, `e1-standard-8`.
+types: `e1-standard-2`, `e1-standard-4`, and `e1-standard-8`.

 ## Toolbox

-The `ubuntu1804` comes with two utility tools.
+The `ubuntu1804` image comes with two utility tools.
 One for managing background
-services and database, and one for managing language versions.
+services and databases, and one for managing language versions.

 - [sem-version: Managing language version on Linux][sem-version]
 - [sem-service: Managing databases and services on Linux][sem-service]